opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

     :param param: Numerical parameter ( ``C`` ) for some types of distances.
 If it is 0, an optimal value is chosen.

-    :param reps, aeps: Sufficient accuracy for the radius (distance between the coordinate origin and the line) and angle, respectively.
-0.01 would be a good default value for both.
+    :param reps: Sufficient accuracy for the radius (distance between the coordinate origin and the line).

+    :param aeps: Sufficient accuracy for the angle.
+0.01 would be a good default value for ``reps`` and ``aeps``.

 The function ``fitLine`` fits a line to a 2D or 3D point set by minimizing :math:`\sum_i \rho(r_i)` where